Taxation

 7th November 2023

-The way we allocate profits to tax years for sole trade and partnership businesses is set to change in the 2023/24 tax year.
-The current system used to allocate profits was designed in the 1920s and creates a situation whereby businesses that do not have an accounting period that is aligned with the tax year...
+The way we allocate profits to tax years for sole traders and partnership businesses has change in the 2023/24 tax year.
+The current system used to allocate profits was designed in the 1920s and creates a situation whereby businesses that do not have an accounting period that is aligned with the tax year may pay...

 Corporation Tax and Associates